ODIQueensland/pathway/README.md

-# ODMAT
+# Open Data Pathway

 [Open Data Pathway](http://pathway.theodi.org) is a tool to help organisations carry out an assessment of their open data maturity.

 The tool allows users to complete a series of short questionnaires to help calculate the maturity of a number of processes in the organisation, e.g. how data is released and governed.

 After completing an assessment the tool will provide the organisation with a maturity score and will create a suggested action plan to help them improve their rating.
 The report will also include any notes and links to evidence provided during the assessment.

 To help benchmark organisations, and to provide a sense of the maturity of the overall community of users, the tool also includes
 [some anonymised statistics](http://pathway.theodi.org/statistics).
 These statistics are [published as open data](http://pathway.theodi.org/statistics/data).

 ## Summary of features